glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 ---

 Secret Santa is a traditional event in December with family, friends, or office colleagues, in which each guest gives a gift to another guest without knowing who will give him/her a gift.

 Could you imagine that you want to organize it?
+As an independent, technical, and meticulous organizer, you could automate the drawing of pairs (donor, recipient) to work even for an odd number of guests.
+You could implement an algorithm (given later) that generates a directed cyclic graph where the vertices are guests and the edges represent the relationship (donor -> recipient).

+But you want to increase the pleasure of secrecy, you choose to draw lots for the identity of the recipients at the last moment.
+In this case, the guests do not know neither for whom the gift they buy will be.
+In addition, it counters the effect of a no-show, in which a guest might not receive the pre-chosen gift during the event.

-For a maximum surprise, you would to keep secret the identity of gifts (ideally all different), donors and receivers until the last moment.
-So your guests don't know for whom the gift that he/she chose will be, and nor which one they will receive and from whom until the festive meeting where all will be present.
-However, several problems are raised that could reduce the surprise effect.
+So the identities of gifts (ideally all different), donors, and receivers remain secret until the last moment.
+However, several problems could reduce the surprise effect.
 Let us understand  it thanks to applied mathematics.

 # 🎅 Secret Santa: Hat-check problem